telerik-boneyard/platform-friends-hybrid/README.md

 ### API Key for Telerik Backend Services

 This is a unique string that links the sample mobile app to a project in Telerik Backend Services where all the data is read from/saved.
-When you activate Telerik Backend Services a Friends sample project is created for you automatically with the necessary data structure and sample data.
+When creating the project, you must base it on the Friends sample Backend Services project that has all the necessary data prepopulated.

 You must use this project's API key.
-To set the API key:
+To set it in the app:

 1. Open the `/scripts/app/settings.js` file.
 2. Replace `$EVERLIVE_API_KEY$` with the API Key of your Friends Backend Services project.